jjangsangy/py-translate/README.md

 Contribute
 ------------

-1. Fork us on [Github](https://github.com/jjangsangy/py-translate) and play with the code.
+1. Fork us on [Github](https://github.com/jjangsangy/py-translate) and play around your own copy.

 2. Find a bug?
 Implemented a new feature?
-Send a pull request and bug the maintainer until it gets merged and published.
+Send a pull request to get it merged and published.

-3. Feel free to send an e-mail code maintainer for any questions or help regarding the codebase.
+3. Feel free to send an e-mail to the code maintainer for questions or help regarding the codebase.
 [jjangsangy@gmail.com](jjangsangy@gmail.com)